Herobrinetsg/gameathon_dominators/README.md

 # Lost of Originality
 Player Movement & Camera Control (Implemented)

-We have successfully implemented First-Person Player Movement (FPS) in the game.
-The player can move using the W, A, S, D keys, allowing smooth navigation through the environment.
+We have successfully implemented First-Person Player Movement (FPS) in the game., we have succesfuly build our map , The player can move using the W, A, S, D, R keys, allowing smooth navigation through the environment.
 Along with movement, mouse-based camera control is integrated, enabling the camera to rotate naturally with the player.
-This creates a true first-person experience, where both movement and view direction feel connected and immersive.
+This creates a true first-person experience, where both movement and view direction feel connected and immersive And we can change between different dimensions using R key but there is twist you got time limit between this shift if you not shift to another dimension in an given time limit  you be dead game over , death reason is coz you got stuck inside rock you havee to shift through it in given time limit you can't use shift without preseing E key then we can shift between dimensions you can't stop on one place for long time there is cooldown you have o shift between dimensions

  Controls
 W – Move Forward
 A – Move Left
 S – Move Backward
 D – Move Right
+R - for shifting in dimension
 Mouse Movement – Look Around

  Script Location